TimT-code/IDxyz/README.md

 # IDxyz
-An alternate to JQuery $ - and dom manipulation code built in for faster results, less characters typed
+An alternate to JQuery $ - and css styles and dom manipulation code built in for faster results, less characters typed